 In talking of e-commerce strategies, HSBC helps customers through its website by making its website and financial transactions easily accessible to their customers through internet banking, so that a customer can avail of services even at their locations rather than physically visiting the branch.

 The company doesn’t have any mobile apps.
 It should develop its mobile app to reach more customers.

 Content Marketing Strategies

 Through content marketing, HSBC redefined its relationship with small business owners.
 The Elevator Pitch contest stories drew an interested, relevant audience, and the value provided afterwards kept them interested.
 Overall, HSBC was able to humanise its brand, establish thought leadership, and create a long-lasting resource for its target audience.
 That is a genuinely amazing content marketing story.

 Thus we have come to the end of the detailed analysis of the marketing strategy of HSBC.

 In the marketing strategy of HSBC, we saw that it has done its marketing very well and is gaining love and support from all corners of the world.
 Though it also faced backlash, it’s still one of the top banks in the world.

 As we know, pandemics have affected every business, making a shift in digital marketing.
 According to digital marketing statistics, approximately 60% of the world’s population uses the internet.
 It has increased by 20% in the last two years due to the pandemic, with many businesses going online.

-Thank you for reading, and please share your thoughts on this case study of Coolberg’s marketing strategy in the comments section below.
+Thank you for reading, and please share your thoughts on this case study of marketing strategy of HSBC in the comments section below.